-Now is the time for the Core Team to officially bring their desire to have the Welcoming Journey recognized by the faith community's governing body.
-As you prepare to share your plan with your community's governing bodies, here are some suggestions on how to prepare.
+Now is the time for the Core Team to request that the Welcoming Journey be officially recognized by your faith community's governing body as a community ministry team or committee.
+Here are some suggestions for how to prepare:

 In some faith communities, the most adamant opponents demand to be on the Core Team.
 Study the Bylaws and work with your faith community leadership to delicately thread this needle.
 You will be more successful if your leadership team is made up of supporters.
 Should this not be possible, continue to have One to One conversations with the opponents in your community and slow the process down.